jtsage/datebox-builds/uikit/README.md

 DateBox is a jQuery date and time picker.
 [Full Documentation and Demos](http://datebox.jtsage.dev/), that works with a multitude of CSS frameworks.

-This folder contains the Bootstrap v3 version.
+This folder contains the UIKit version.

 DateBox Features
 ----------------